9Roflander/str8_2task/backend/API_DOCUMENTATION.md

 3. All timestamps are in ISO format
 4. Colors in blocks can be used for UI styling
 5. The API supports concurrent processing of multiple transcripts

+## Supported LLM Providers

+Use the `/save-model-config` endpoint to select which provider backs meeting summaries and Jira task extraction.
+The `provider` field accepts the following values:

+- `ollama` – Uses your local Ollama host (default).
+- `claude` – Requires an Anthropic API key.
+- `groq` – Requires a Groq API key.
+- `openai` – Requires an OpenAI API key.
+- `openrouter` – Requires an OpenRouter API key.
+- `gemini` – Uses Google’s Gemini models.
+Provide a Gemini API key (the value saved in settings is also picked up as `GOOGLE_API_KEY` when running the backend).

+When `provider` is anything other than `ollama`, include `apiKey` in the request body (or set it later through `/get-api-key`).
+Gemini support is available for both transcript summarization and Jira task extraction workflows.